Seventh heaven: Furious stage kick-starts Tour de France - WHIZ News

 Three-time world champion Peter Sagan got back the green jersey awarded to riders who collect the most points in sprints, after his team caused havoc on the road by riding furiously from the start.

-And British rider Adam Yates kept the overall race leader’s yellow jersey on a day full of traps.
+And British rider Adam Yates negotiated the day’s multiple traps to keep the overall race leader’s yellow jersey.

+“A really tough day,” Yates said.
+“We never really had a rest.”

-After two relatively quiet stages, the route from Millau to Lavaur that seemed straightforward on paper delivered the most thrilling day since the race started last weekend in Nice.
-It comes ahead of a weekend of climbing in the Pyrenees.
+After two relatively quiet stages, the 168-kilometer (104-mile) route into southwest France from Millau to Lavaur had also seemed ho-hum on paper.
+But it delivered an electroshock ahead of a weekend of climbing in the Pyrenees, with start-to-finish thrills.

+Sagan’s Bora-Hansgrohe teammates rode like furies from the get-go, setting a pace so punishing that Bora rider Emanuel Buchmann set a new top speed so far at this Tour: a whopping 96 kilometers (60 miles) per hour.
+Many of Sagan’s sprinting rivals simply couldn’t keep up.

+Among them were Alexander Kristoff, the winner of Stage 1, and Caleb Ewan, who won Stage 3.
+Also dropped was Sam Bennett, who started the stage wearing the green jersey that Sagan covets.
+Sagan has already won the points-for-sprints competition a record seven times at previous Tours and is gunning for an eighth win when the Tour finishes Sept.
+20 in Paris.

 More Tour de France coverage: https://apnews.com/TourdeFrance and https://twitter.com/AP_Sports